lucapernice/CodeEvolver/readme.md

 2. Initialize the `CodeEvolver`.
 3. Run the evolutionary algorithm, which involves generating, compiling, and testing C code variants.
 4. Save the best-evolved code to the path specified in `evolved_code_output_path`.
+5. Save the evolution path in a csv file in 'logs/'

 You will see output in the terminal indicating the progress of the evolution, including fitness scores for each individual and generation.